Non-critical equivariant L-values of modular abelian varieties: Abstract

 \section{Abstract}

 We prove an equivariant version of Beilinson's conjecture on non-critical $L$-values of strongly modular abelian varieties over number fields.
+The proof builds on Beilinson's theorem on modular curves as well as a modularity result for endomorphism algebras.
 As an application, we prove a weak version of Zagier's conjecture on $L(E,2)$ and Deninger's conjecture on $L(E,3)$ for non-CM strongly modular $\Q$-curves.

 The purpose of this article is to use the full strength of Beilinson's theorem on modular curves to prove the following result.